 Their management must design the framework conditions in the company in such a way that an innovation-promoting climate is created.
 This is characterized by the three dimensions "may" (innovation opportunity), "can" (innovation capability) and "want" (willingness to innovate).
 You can take many measures yourself in your company to create and strengthen an innovation culture.
 For example, you can set up innovation labs in which some of your employees can develop ideas independently of day-to-day business.
 Or you can provide some employees with a time and money budget to pursue new business ideas.
 An innovation contest is not only a very good way to get a lot of ideas very quickly, it also quickly improves the innovation culture in your company.

-Thanks to many years of experience, LEAD Innovation can advise you on how best to promote the three dimensions of the innovation culture in your company - i.e. the three dimensions of may, ability and will.
+Thanks to many years of experience, Lead Innovation can advise you on how best to promote the three dimensions of the innovation culture in your company - i.e. the three dimensions of may, ability and will.
 Some measures also work better if an external partner is entrusted with the operational implementation.
 The success of workshops and many other meetings necessary in the innovation process depends on professional moderation.
 Education and training is also an important tool to promote a culture of innovation and empowerment.
-LEAD Innovation offers seminars and a wide range of content on its own innovation blog, in white papers and downloads and in the printed editions of the Innovation Magazine, as well as videos as part of the LEAD Academy.
-So you can completely outsource your education and training in innovation management to LEAD Innovation.
+Lead Innovation offers seminars and a wide range of content on its own innovation blog.
 You can be sure that you will always be provided with the latest know-how.

 Processes & Methods: How do you turn ideas into innovations?